Book today and get 5% discount off the tour price. Find out more

 The first day is free for you to relax at the lodge after your long flight, or do some optional activities, depending on your time of arrival.

 On day two we have breakfast at the lodge and leave the dynamic city of Johannesburg behind, making our way east into the Mpumalanga Province.
 Driving towards Kruger National Park, we reach the Eastern Escarpment in one of the most scenic parts of South Africa - the Panorama Route.

-Arriving at our lodge overlooking the Sabie River, the remainder of the day is free for you to rest and take it easy.
-Relax in the rambling gardens, lie back in a hammock by the pool and look out for hippos, crocodiles and other wildlife along the river.
+Arriving at our hotel in the lowveld area of Mpumalanga, the remainder of the day is free for you to rest and take it easy.
+Relax in the rambling gardens, lie by the pool or indulge in a spa treatment.
 Tonight we get a taste of Shangaan culture - enjoying a traditional dance performance and an African-style dinner.

 On day three we continue along the incredibly beautiful Panorama Route, viewing the Blyde River Canyon, one of the largest canyons in the world.
 Our drive takes us via Bourke's Luck Potholes, a striking series of rock pools, located at the start of Blyde River Canyon.
 We stop at the God's Window look-out point, from where we enjoy sweeping views over the green canyon and Lowveld beyond.